The environmentally-friendly way to travel to France

 Samphire Hoe

-Eurotunnel has, for the 15th time, been awarded the highly prestigious Green Flag Award® for the 30-hectare Samphire Hoe nature reserve at the foot of the beautiful White Cliffs of Dover.
+Every year since 2005 LeShuttle has been awarded the highly prestigious Green Flag Award® for the 30-hectare Samphire Hoe nature reserve at the foot of the beautiful White Cliffs of Dover.
 Visit the Samphire Hoe website to find out more.

-Carbon neutral in the UK
+Low carbon in the UK

 A view of Eurotunnel Le Shuttle Terminal from the air